benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 **Click a link with remote: true that expects html to be returned** -> **Use jQuery to pick up on that click and add the retrieved data to a specific point on the page**

-We just needed to add our extra partial and some dyanamic id's and data-attributes to make this simple flow work correctly!
+We just needed to add our extra partial and some dynamic id's and data-attributes to make this simple flow work correctly!